 - You have up to 15 years to repay a loan for the purchase of your primary residence and up to 5 years to repay a loan taken for any other purpose.

-- You can make partial-loan repayments at any time by cashier’s check or money order.
+- You can make partial-loan repayments at any time through EFT, or by cashier’s check or money order.
 Any partial repayments will be applied to your remaining principal.
 Partial pre-payments will not decrease the amount of your ongoing payments, but you will pay off your loan sooner, reducing the interest you pay over the life of your loan.

 - You may also prepay your loan in full at any time by cashier’s check or money order.